bunnybiubiu/RAG_diversity/README.md

 ## Usage Guidelines

-### Application of RAG pipelines to different datasets
+### Application of RAG Pipelines to Different Datasets

 Only "threshold.ipynb", "top-k.ipynb", "top-m.ipynb" and "top-p.ipynb" need to be run.
 In each of these files, two parts are contained, for normal RAG pipeline and for evaluation respectively.

 The normal RAG pipeline integrate all different processes into a chain.
 You are welcome to delete the comment signs and try running them.